sandialabs/slycat/web-client/README.md

 options for each model.
 The file has the following format.

-Line 1 contains the authentication information for the Slycat server that you would pass to the dac_create_tdms_model script, but separated by commas.
+Line 1 contains the authentication information for the Slycat server that you would pass to the dac_tdms script, but separated by commas.
 For example,

     --user,smartin,--kerberos